Remnants of an uncontrolled Chinese rocket reentered the atmosphere over the Indian Ocean, US Space Command says - Local News 8

 “What we really want to know is did any pieces actually end up sitting on the ground,” McDowell told CNN.
 “That may take a little while longer for the reports to filter back.”

-Video posted online appears to show what experts believe are images of the rocket booster burning up in the atmosphere, but CNN cannot confirm their veracity.

-Vanessa Julan, a resident of Kuching, Sarawak, Malaysia, shared a video with CNN that shows what appears to be rocket debris burning up.

-She told CNN she shot the footage at around 12:50 a.m. local time, which is the same as Beijing time.
+Videos and photos posted online appeared to show several bright objects streaking across night skies above the city of Kuching in Sarawak, Malaysia.
+Vanessa Julan, a local resident, shared with CNN a video she had taken around 12:50 a.m. local time, which is the same as Beijing time.

+On Sunday, Malaysia’s National Space Agency released a statement confirming that “burnt debris” from the Chinese Long March 5B rocket had been detected.
+“The rocket debris caught fire while entering the earth’s airspace and the movement of the burning debris also crossed the Malaysian airspace and was detected in several areas, including crossing the airspace around the state of Sarawak,” the agency said.

 The-CNN-Wire